-Riders who really commit to cruising the Golden Mile can win a mystery prize by visiting at least five stops along the trail.
+If you want to add something to your adventure bucket list, riders here who really commit to cruising the Golden Mile can win a mystery prize by visiting at least five stops along the trail.
 Venues will stamp the traveler’s Golden Mile passport as he or she rides through the countryside.
 By collecting at least five stamps, the wine lover on the move takes home the prize.

 Among the Marlborough wineries that New Zealand is known for, Cloudy Bay is an iconic name.
 The famous New Zealand venue has two winery attractions; one in Marlborough and another in Central Otago amid the southern stretch of the South Island.

 Between that location and the long-standing winery in the Marlborough District, Cloudy Bay makes world-famous New Zealand sauvignon blanc, pinot noir, chardonnay, pelorus, Te Koko (a varietal of sauvignon blanc unique to Cloudy Bay and Te Wahi (a variation of Cloudy Bay’s pinot noir).

 Cloudy Bay offers multiple tasting experiences, with some options available for custom booking.
 The property also includes Jack’s Raw Bar, an outside wine lounge opening in summer months, serving Cloudy Bay vintages and a selection of locally sourced dishes.

 Look out for fresh Marlborough oysters, fried risotto balls, or arancini, local cheeses and homemade ice cream.